mvcds/my-library/problem-solving-toolkit/Issue Tree.md

 # Types

-- Diagnostic trees break down a "why" key question, identifying all the possible root causes for the problem.
+- Diagnostic trees break down a "why" key question, identifying all the possible [[Root Cause|root causes]] for the problem.
 - Solution trees break down a "how" key question, identifying all the possible alternatives to fix the problem

 # Rules